k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- B:  A DbCommand Actor which must include a WHERE clause that connects the table to its parent table.

-\- C:  A SourceDbQuery Actor which inherits from the DbCommand that must include a WHERE clause that connects the table to its parent table.
+\- C:  A SourceDbQuery Actor that must include a WHERE clause that connects the table to its parent table.

-\- D:  A SourceDbQuery Actor which inherits from the DbCommand whereby the WHERE clause is generated in the background by connecting the parent_rows input argument to the PopulationArgs Actor's output.
+\- D:  A SourceDbQuery Actor whereby the WHERE clause is generated in the background by connecting the parent_rows input argument to the PopulationArgs Actor's output.

 (**Solution 9.
 D: The data is retrieved by a SourceDbQuery Actor that inherits from the DbCommand Actor.
 The WHERE clause is generated automatically and is not visible in the Actor's UI.**).